Medical Volunteering in Tanzania

 It is required to obtain a Volunteer Visa locally that costs US$ 200.
 Volunteers should state tourism on the arrival at the airport and the local team will take them to the immigration office on the next day to obtain their volunteer visas.

-More Volunteer Programs in Tanzania
+More Volunteer Opportunities in Tanzania

 Interested in more Medical Volunteer Destinations?